Hubert Foster: Military career

-Foster became a leading military writer following his appointment in 1906 as Director of Military Science at the University of Sydney.
+Foster became a leading military writer following his appointment in 1906 as director of military science at the University of Sydney.
 He lobbied for the adoption of an expeditionary strategy with a major role for the Australian Army which was in sharp contrast to the views of Admiral Sir William Cresswell who advocated a policy of defending the shores of the continent of Australia.

+He retired from the army on 4 October 1912.

 Foster went on to serve in the First World War and was appointed Chief of the General Staff in January 1916.
 In March 1916 he became a temporary brigadier general in the Australian Military Forces (AMF).
-In October 1917 he became Director of Military Art at the Royal Military College, Duntroon but resigned after a year due to ill health.
+In October 1917 he became director of military art at the Royal Military College, Duntroon but resigned after a year due to ill health.

 He was placed on the retired list, AMF, as an honorary brigadier general on 19 October 1918.
-He died on 21 March 1919 at Carlaminda, near Cooma, New South Wales, and was buried in Cooma cemetery with Anglican rites.
+He died at the age of 63 on 21 March 1919 at Carlaminda, near Cooma, New South Wales, and was buried in Cooma cemetery with Anglican rites.
 He was survived by his wife and their son, Sir John Galway Foster, who later became a member of the British House of Commons.